Getting a Mammogram During COVID-19

 Helen A. Pass, MD, FACS, Co-Director, Stamford Health Breast Center, Chief of Breast Surgery

 For more information and to schedule an appointment with a breast specialist near you, click below.

 Results given during business hours.
 For after-hours screening, results the next business day.

-In these challenging times, many women have postponed getting a mammogram due to concerns of exposure to COVID-19.
-But, many national organizations are urging women not to delay care any longer.
+Yes, it's safe.
 Skipping your mammogram during COVID-19 could have serious health consequences, since early detection of breast cancer still offers the best chance for effective treatment.

 Here are some changes you can expect for everyone's safety during COVID-19: